 • Kings Park Festival

-The 2020 Kings Park Festival is celebrating ‘Perth’s Green Heart’, celebrating our beautiful native wildflowers which will be in full bloom.
+The upcoming 2021 Kings Park Festival will be celebrating our beautiful native wildflowers which will be in full bloom.
 The annual event is an easy way (rock up early to get a park) to see the city’s Insta-worthy native wildflowers on full display.
 There are free activities available throughout the month including WA wildflower displays, guided walks, presentations and family activities.

 Check out the Kings Park Festival website for a list of events, exhibits and a festival map so you can plan your trip ahead of time.